skedwards88/ShortStories/content/t3_peywo4.md

 date_utc: 1630387993.0
 edited: true
 permalink: https://www.reddit.com/r/WritingPrompts/comments/peywo4/sp_the_ai_has_gone_rouge_but_instead_of_killing/
+genres:
   Fantasy: false
   SciFi: true
   Magical Realism: false
   Humor: false
   Horror: false
   Poetry: false
   Micro: false
 ---

 _Prompt: The A.I. has gone rouge, but instead of killing all of humanity it just leaves the planet._